-What is anorexia?
+What is anorexia nervosa?

-Anorexia nervosa’s typical onset age is around 17 years old, and folks between the ages of 14 and 25 tend to be at the highest risk of developing this disorder.
-Often times, our first exposure to this disorder is through the media, which typically reinforces harmful stereotypes about who develops an eating disorder and what it looks like.
+Anorexia’s typical onset age is around 17 years old, and folks between the ages of 14 and 25 tend to be at the highest risk of developing this disorder.
+Usually, our first exposure to this disorder is through the media, which often reinforces harmful stereotypes about who develops an eating disorder and what it looks like.
 Despite this, anorexia can happen to anyone of any gender, weight, race, class, age, or sexual orientation.

 What causes anorexia?

 Some people with anorexia nervosa may show off their weight loss with revealing or tight-fitting clothing, but not everyone is comfortable showing off their bodies.
-Another common practice is to wear baggy clothing to cover up the amount of weight they have lost, to stay warm (less body fat means less insulation for body temperature regulation), or in shame of their bodies.
+Another common practice is to wear baggy clothing to cover up the amount of weight they have lost or to stay warm (less body fat means less insulation for body temperature regulation).
+Sometimes, people wear oversized clothes in shame of their bodies.

-Other warning signs include:
+Other signs include: